 - Mayo Broussard, a California businessman.

-Click here to read the stories of the people whose lives will be commemorated on Celestis Luna 02.
+Click here to read the stories of the people whose lives will be commemorated on the Celestis Tranquility Flight.

 What People Are Saying

 "Celestis will launch some of Gregg’s ashes into space, so he can dance amongst the stars for eternity."

 "It is an honor for his four daughters to be able to make his wish come true and to be able to send him to the Moon.
 We, his daughters, other family members, and friends that knew him, miss him deeply and we wish him Godspeed on his journey '… to where no man has gone before.'”

 "It is fitting that Bob will make it into space.
 We will look towards the heavens, up to the Moon, and know he is peaceful and watching over us."

 -- The Family of Bob Selin